Start Printed Page 5383

 (4) Briefly explain how the project proponent responds to requests for information from stakeholders, as well as records stakeholder requests, information received, and project proponent responses to stakeholders;

-(5) Provide the type of location (for example, libraries, community reading rooms, or city halls) in each county potentially affected by the proposed Start Printed Page 66511qualifying project, where the project proponent has provided publicly-available copies of documents and materials related to the proposed qualifying project;
+(5) Provide the type of location (for example, libraries, community reading rooms, or city halls) in each county potentially affected by the proposed Qualifying Project, and specify those where the Project Proponent has provided publicly-available copies of documents and materials related to the proposed Qualifying Project;

-(7) Provide information collected as a result of the project proponent's stakeholder outreach efforts; and
+(7) Provide information collected as result of the Project Proponent's stakeholder outreach efforts; and

-(8) Include a summary of issues identified, differing project alternative Corridors or routes, and revisions to routes developed as a result of issues identified by stakeholders during the project proponent's stakeholder outreach efforts for the qualifying project.
+(8) Include a summary of issues identified, differing project alternative corridors or routes, and revisions to routes developed as a result of issues identified by stakeholders during the project proponent's stakeholder outreach efforts the Qualifying Project.

-(g) Within fifteen (15) calendar days of receiving the initiation request, DOE shall notify by email all Federal entities and Non-Federal entities with an authorization potentially necessary to site the qualifying project that:
+(g) Within fifteen (15) calendar days of receiving the initiation request, DOE shall notify by electronic mail all Federal entities and non-Federal entities with an authorization potentially necessary to site the Qualifying Project that:

-(1) Based on its initial review of information submitted by the project proponent in response to requirements in paragraphs (a) through (f) of this section, DOE has identified the contacted Federal entities or Non-Federal entities as potentially having an authorization or consultation responsibility or other relevant expertise related to the qualifying project;
+(1) Based on its initial review of information submitted by the Project Proponent in response to requirements in paragraphs (c) through (f) of this section, DOE has identified the contacted Federal entities or non-Federal entities as having an authorization or consultation responsibility related to the Qualifying Project; and

-(3) Federal and Non-Federal entities notified by DOE will provide DOE with a name and information for a point of contact, and any initial questions or concerns, including supporting rationale, about their level of participation in the IIP Process based on DOE's justification in writing to DOE within fifteen (15) calendar days of receiving DOE's notification.
+(3) Federal and non-Federal entities notified by DOE will provide DOE with a name and information for a point of contact, and any initial questions or concerns about their level of participation in the IIP Process based on DOE's justification within seven (7) calendar days of receiving DOE's notification.

-(1) The initiation request meets the requirements in paragraphs (a) through (f) of this section, including whether the project constitutes a qualifying project; or
+(1) The initiation request meets the requirements in paragraphs (c) through (f) of this section, including whether the project constitutes a Qualifying Project; or

-(2) The initiation request does not meet the requirements in paragraphs (a) through (f) in this section.
-DOE will provide the reasons for that finding and a description of how the project proponent may, if applicable, address any deficiencies through supplementation of the information contained in the initiation request so that DOE may re-consider its determination.
+(2) The initiation request does not meet the requirements in paragraphs (c) through (f) of this section and provide the reasons for that finding and a description of how the Project Proponent may, if applicable, address any deficiencies through supplementation of the information contained in the initiation request and DOE will consider its determination.

-(i) DOE shall provide Federal and Non-Federal entities with access to an electronic copy of the initiation request and associated maps, geospatial data, and studies that meet the requirements in paragraphs (a) through (f) of this section, at the same time that DOE provides notice to the project proponent.
+(i) DOE shall provide Federal and non-Federal entities with access to an electronic copy of the initiation request and associated maps, geospatial data, and studies that meet the requirements in paragraphs (c) through (f) of this section, at the same time that DOE provides notice to the Project Proponent.

-(j) IIP Initial Meeting.
-DOE, in consultation with the identified Federal entities, shall convene the IIP Initial Meeting with the project proponent and all Federal entities and Non-Federal entities notified by DOE as having an authorization or consultation related to the qualifying project as soon as practicable and no later than forty-five (45) calendar days after notifying the project proponent and Federal and Non-Federal entities that the initiation request meets the requirements in paragraphs (a) through (f) of this section.
-The Initial Meeting shall be convened in the area or region where the proposed qualifying project is located.
-Federal and Non-Federal entities shall have at least thirty (30) calendar days to review the information provided by the project proponent as part of the initiation request prior to the meeting.
-Federal entities identified by DOE as having a Federal authorization related to the qualifying project are expected to participate in the Initial Meeting.
-DOE also shall invite Non-Federal entities identified by DOE as having an authorization or consultation related to the qualifying project to participate in the Initial Meeting.
-During the Initial Meeting:
+(j) IIP initial meeting.
+DOE, in consultation with the identified Federal entities, shall convene the IIP initial meeting with the Project Proponent and all Federal entities and non-Federal entities notified by DOE as having an authorization or consultation related to the Qualifying Project as soon as practicable and no later than forty-five (45) calendar days after notifying the Project Proponent and Federal and non-Federal entities that the initiation request meets the requirements in paragraphs (c) through (f) of this section.
+The initial meeting shall be convened in the area or region where the proposed Qualifying Project is located.
+Federal and non-Federal entities shall have at least thirty (30) calendar days to review the information provided by the Project Proponent as part of the initiation request prior to the meeting.
+Federal entities identified by DOE as having a Federal authorization related to the Qualifying Project are expected to participate in the initial meeting.
+DOE also shall invite non-Federal entities identified by DOE as having an authorization or consultation related to the Qualifying Project to participate in the initial meeting.
+During the initial meeting:

-(1) DOE and the Federal entities shall discuss the IIP Process and any cost recovery requirements, where applicable, with the project proponent;
+(1) DOE shall discuss the IIP process with the Project Proponent and any cost recovery requirements, where applicable.

-(2) The project proponent shall describe the proposed qualifying project and the contents of its initiation request; and
+(2) The Project Proponent shall describe the proposed Qualifying Project and the contents of its initiation request.

-(3) The Federal entities shall, to the extent possible and based on agency expertise and experience, review the information provided by the project proponent, and publicly-available information, and preliminarily identify the following and other reasonable criteria for adding, deleting, or modifying preliminary Routes from further consideration within the identified study corridors, including:
+(3) The Federal entities shall, to the extent possible and based on agency expertise and experience, review the information provided by the Project Proponent, and publicly-available information, preliminarily identify the following and other reasonable criteria for adding, deleting, or modifying preliminary routes from further consideration within the identified study corridors:

-(i) Potential environmental, visual, historic, cultural, economic, social, or health effects or harm based on the potential project or proposed siting, and anticipated constraints;
+(i) Potential environmental visual, historic, cultural, economic, social, or health effects or harm based on potential project or proposed siting, and anticipated constraints;

 (ii) Potential cultural resources and historic properties of concern;

-(iii) Areas under special protection by Federal statute, or other Federal entity or Non-Federal entity decision that could potentially increase the time needed for project evaluation and potentially foreclose approval of siting a transmission line route through such areas.
-Such areas may include, but are not limited to, properties or sites which may be of traditional or cultural importance to Indian Tribe(s), National Scenic and Historic Trails, National Landscape Conservation system units managed by the Bureau of Land Management (BLM), National Wildlife Refuges, units of the National Park System, national marine sanctuaries, or marine national monuments;
+(iii) Areas under special protection by Federal statute or other Federal entity or non-entity decision that could potentially increase the time needed for project evaluation and potentially foreclose approval of siting a transmission line route through such areas, and may include but are not limited to properties or sites which may be of traditional or cultural importance to Indian tribe(s), National Scenic and Historic Trails, National Landscape Conservation system units managed by BLM, National Wildlife Refuges, units of the National Park System, national marine sanctuaries, or marine national monuments;

-(D) Potential avoidance, minimization, and conservation measures, such as compensatory mitigation (onsite and offsite), developed through the use of a Regional Mitigation Approach or, where available, Regional Mitigation Strategies or Plans to reduce the potential impact of the proposed qualifying project to resources requiring mitigation; and
+(viii) Potential avoidance, minimization, and conservation measures, such as compensatory mitigation (onsite and offsite), developed through the use of a regional mitigation approach or, where available, regional mitigation strategies or plans to reduce the potential impact of the proposed Qualifying Project to resources requiring mitigation; and

-(E) Based on available information provided by the project proponent, biological (including threatened, endangered, or otherwise protected avian, aquatic, and terrestrial species and aquatic habitats), visual, cultural, historic, and other surveys and studies Start Printed Page 66512that may be required for preliminary proposed routes.
+(ix) Based on available information provided by the project proponent, biological (including threatened, endangered, or otherwise protected avian, aquatic, and terrestrial species and aquatic habitats), visual, cultural, historic, and other surveys and studies that may be required for preliminary proposed routes.

-(v) Such information and feedback to the project proponent does not constitute a commitment by Federal entities to approve or deny any Federal authorization request.
-Moreover, no agency will determine that the project proponent's proposed preliminary routes presented or discussed during the IIP Process constitute a range of reasonable alternatives for NEPA purposes or that the environmental information provided during the IIP Process would satisfy the entirety of information needs for purposes of compliance with NEPA or other applicable laws and regulations.
+(4) Information and feedback provided in paragraphs (j)(1) through (3) of this section to the Project Proponent does not constitute a commitment by Federal entities to approve or deny any Federal authorization request.
+Moreover, no agency would or could determine that the Project Proponent's proposed preliminary routes presented or discussed during the IIP Process would constitute a range of reasonable alternatives for NEPA purposes.
 The IIP Process does not limit agency discretion regarding NEPA review.
-Participating Non-Federal entities are encouraged to identify risks and benefits of siting the proposed qualifying project within the preliminary proposed routes.
+Participating non-Federal entities are encouraged to identify risks and benefits of siting the proposed Qualifying Project within the preliminary proposed routes.

-(vi) DOE shall record key issues, information gaps, and data needs identified by Federal and Non-Federal entities during the Initial Meeting, and shall convey a summary of the meeting discussions, key issues, and information gaps and requests to the project proponent, all Federal entities, and any Non-Federal entities that participate in the IIP Process in a draft Initial Meeting Summary within fifteen (15) calendar days after the meeting.
-Participating Federal entities and Non-Federal entities, and the project proponent will then have fifteen (15) calendar days following its receipt of the IIP Process Meeting Summary to review the IIP Process Meeting Summary and provide corrections to DOE for resolution in a final Initial Meeting Summary, as appropriate.
-Thirty (30) calendar days following the close of the 15-day review period, DOE will incorporate the final Initial Meeting Summary into the IIP Process Administrative File for the qualifying project, and, at the same time, provide all Federal and Non-Federal entities and the project proponent an electronic copy of a final IIP Initial Meeting Summary.
+(5) The DOE shall record key issues, information gaps, and data needs identified by Federal and non-Federal entities during the initial meeting, and shall convey a summary of the meeting discussions, key issues, and information gaps and requests to the project proponent, all Federal entities, and any non-Federal entities that participated in the IIP Process in a draft initial meeting summary within fifteen (15) calendar days after the meeting.
+Participating Federal entities and non-Federal entities, and the Project Proponent will then have fifteen (15) calendar days following its receipt of the IIP Process meeting summary to review the IIP Process meeting summary and provide corrections to DOE for resolution in a final initial meeting summary, as appropriate.
+Thirty (30) calendar days following the close of the 15-day review period, DOE will incorporate the final initial meeting summary into the IIP Process administrative file for the Qualifying Project, and at the same time, provide all Federal and non-Federal entities and the Project Proponent an Start Printed Page 5394electronic copy of a final IIP initial meeting summary.

-(k) IIP Close-Out Meeting Request.
-A project proponent electing to utilize the IIP Process pursuant to this section must submit a Close-Out Meeting Request to DOE to complete the IIP Process.
-The timing of the submission of the Close-Out Meeting Request for the IIP Process is determined by the project proponent but may only be submitted no less than forty-five (45) calendar days following the Initial Meeting.
-The Close-Out Meeting Request shall include:
+(k) IIP close-out meeting request.
+A Project Proponent electing to utilize the IIP Process pursuant to this section must submit a close-out meeting request to DOE to complete the IIP Process.
+The timing of the submission of the close-out meeting request for the IIP Process is determined by the Project Proponent but must be submitted no less than forty-five (45) calendar days following the initial meeting.
+The close-out meeting request shall include: